Content

 The QA team is involved in the smoke testing process which is usually taken up in the QA environment which smoke tests whenever a new build is deployed.
 It tests whether all the test environment aspects are running successfully and whether the build is stable or not and justifies if the build can be used for further testing process.
 This testing method is designed to test core functionality of a new build and if the smoke test fails then it is very likely the build is immediately rejected by the QA team.

 This sort of build verification testing is an effective process and is a verification method that can ensure that the product is stable and fully functional.
-Moreover, if a product fails this testing, then there is no point in further testing the product.
+Moreover, if a product fails smoke testing, then there is no point in further testing the product.

 What is the scope of Smoke Testing?